wobsoriano/bun-lib-starter/README.md

 ## Getting Started

-Click the [Use this template](https://github.com/wobsoriano/bun-lib-starter/generate) button to create a new repository with this starter.
+Click the [Use this template](https://github.com/wobsoriano/bun-lib-starter/generate) button to create a new repository with the contents starter.

 OR